-Union Berlin’s Marie-Louise Eta becomes first woman manager of men’s team
+Union Berlin’s Marie-Louise Eta becomes first female manager of men’s team

 Union have won just two games since Christmas and sit seven points above the relegation playoff spot.

-“We’ve had an absolutely disappointing second half of the season,” Held said.
+“We’ve had an absolutely disappointing second half of the season,” Heldt said.

-“Our situation remains precarious and we desperately need points to stay in the league.
+“Our situation remains precarious, and we desperately need points to stay in the league.

 “The performances in recent weeks don’t give us the confidence we could turn things around with the current set-up.”

-As a player with Turbine Potsdam, Eta won the Champions League in 2010 along with three Bundesliga titles.
-She has already committed to take over Union Berlin’s women’s Bundesliga team from summer.
+As a player with Turbine Potsdam, Eta won the Champions League in 2010, along with three Bundesliga titles.
+She has already committed to taking over Union Berlin’s women’s Bundesliga team from the summer.

 Women have managed men’s football teams in the lower divisions but never in the top flight.